Optimizing over iid distributions and the Beat the Average game: Maximizing the probability of a strict inequality

 In this case, we had found that the sequence of bounds of \Cref{sup_mu} is constant in $m$, and therefore already tight at $m = n = 3$.
 In \Cref{my_example} below, which is motivated by the law of large numbers, we will see that this is not the case in general.

-\begin{rem} There is a peculiar tension which makes problems of the form~\eqref{q:sup_mu_ineq} seem particularly interesting: on the one hand, a distribution that is close to optimal cannot be supported away from $0$, since otherwise one could improve the probability of~\eqref{eq:strict_ineq} by shifting the distribution towards the left; on the one hand, it cannot have too much weight on $0$, since the probability of $X_1 = \ldots = X_n = 0$ cannot be too high. \end{rem}
+\begin{remark} There is a peculiar tension which makes problems of the form~\eqref{q:sup_mu_ineq} seem particularly interesting: on the one hand, a distribution that is close to optimal cannot be supported away from $0$, since otherwise one could improve the probability of~\eqref{eq:strict_ineq} by shifting the distribution towards the left; on the one hand, it cannot have too much weight on $0$, since the probability of $X_1 = \ldots = X_n = 0$ cannot be too high. \end{remark}